 Grey's Anatomy: The hospital can't seem to decide if it's near Downtown Seattle or not.
-The hospital's landing pad scenes are filmed at Fisher Plaza north of downtown (named for the longtime owners of Seattle's ABC affiliate that's located there), yet in season 7 Dr. Yang asks for directions to the Space Needle (it's across the street from where you've worked for years...).
+The hospital's landing pad scenes are filmed at Fisher Plaza north of downtown (named for the former owners of the Seattle ABC affiliate which have their studios there), yet in season 7 Dr. Yang asks for directions to the Space Needle (it's across the street from where you've worked for years...).
 Most windows in soundstage sets show urban views yet the main entrance window shows what is clearly the vast suburbia of the San Fernando Valley.
 To their credit, they seem to have made a better effort than other Seattle-based entries on this list.

 Happy Days: Frequently displayed palm trees in what was supposed to be Milwaukee, Wisconsin.

 I think you're thinking of Laverne and Shirley, which moved to California in its later seasons.
 And of course the iconic episode where Fonzie did something that changed everything.
 (He did end up moving to a "singles community" in the final episode with a vaguely Polynesian theme and fake palm trees— a sad end for what was once the coolest man in America.)